 According to co-host Shawn Wilson, frank discussion often occur when owners and employees of area companies appear as guests.”
 Wilson came to Elk City working in the oilfields in 1981 – during Oklahoma’s deep-drilling natural gas boom.

-Brewer, without roughnecking experience, frequently encourages clear explanations of technologies – and job descriptions.
+In 2014, host Nathan Brewer, without roughnecking experience, frequently encouraged clear explanations of technologies – and job descriptions.
 “Now, what exactly is a ‘worm’ on a drilling rig?”
 Brewer asked one guest, learning the term applied to inexperienced rig hands.

 “You guys out there are educators,” Wilson proclaimed to an employee of Cudd Well Control, a company known worldwide for its oil well blowout control and firefighting.
 The service company, founded in 1977 by Bobby Joe Cudd, was headquartered in Woodward, 75 miles north of Elk City.

 Prodded by Brewer, one commentator noted that although people know about firefighter Red Adair thanks to John Wayne in “Hell Fighters,” it was Cudd, who died in 2005, who extinguished most of the dangerous 1991 Kuwaiti fires during the Persian Gulf War.